bitonic/mazzo.li/posts/vectorized-atan2.md

 </div>

-[^contract]: We could also achieve the same result by passing setting the [`-fno-honor-nans` flag](https://clang.llvm.org/docs/UsersManual.html#opt-fhonor-nans), which will make it assume that there are no `NaN`s in our code.
+[^contract]: We could also achieve the same result by using the [`-fno-honor-nans` flag](https://clang.llvm.org/docs/UsersManual.html#opt-fhonor-nans), which will make it assume that there are no `NaN`s in our code.
 However this is quite a blunt hammer that can cause the resulting code to be surprising, for example by silently dropping `NaN`s.

 ```c
 if (x < 0.0f) {